JuanRodriguez19/SensorEffector/README.md

 ### Introduction
 The CAP 1188 breakout is a 8-channel capacitive touch sensor.
 With IC2 communication enabled, the breakout board is able to detect readings from its corresponding pins when they are being touched by users.
 This project consists of using the Touch Sensor with a Raspberry Pi 3 B+ to detect the readings from the sensor itself and have the lights from each pin illuminate.
-All information regarding the breakout board can be found [In the Adafruit CAP1188 website](https://learn.adafruit.com/adafruit-cap1188-breakout).<br> Here is a system diagram for the project.
+All information regarding the breakout board can be found [In the Adafruit CAP1188 website](https://learn.adafruit.com/adafruit-cap1188-breakout).Here is a system diagram for the project. <br>
 ![imageofsensor](https://github.com/JuanRodriguez19/SensorEffector/blob/master/Documentation/UML.JPG)

 ### Budget for Materials Required